Serve in our Community

 Exit (Ex-offenders in Transition)

 We support EXIT, Empowering Ex-Offenders in Transition, a program to provide men returning to their community from incarceration at the Muskegon County Jail with intense job and life skills training, education, and work experience.
+We have partnered with EXIT to provide a meal once a month for inmates and their families.
+If you are interested in becoming involved in this ministry, please contact Alice Habina.

 Family Promise of the Lakeshore